Harold Boas

 Harold Boas OBE (27 September 1883 – 17 September 1980) was a town planner and architect in Western Australia.
 Boas designed many public buildings in and around Perth and was an influential Jewish community leader.
-He served as an elected member of the Perth City Council on three separate occasions, presided over the Metropolitan Town Planning Commission and was the foundation president of the Town Planning Institute of Western Australia.
+He served as an elected member of the Perth City Council on three occasions, presided over the Metropolitan Town Planning Commission and was the foundation president of the Town Planning Institute of Western Australia.